Rogério Carvalho Santos

-Rogério Carvalho Santos (born August 2, 1968) is a Brazilian physician and politician current serving as Senator of the Brazilian state of Sergipe.
-He is a former State Surgeon General of Sergipe Department of Health in Brazil.
-Member of the Workers' Party (PT).
+Rogério Carvalho Santos (born August 2, 1968) is a Brazilian physician and politician serving as Senator of the Brazilian state of Sergipe.
+He is a former State Surgeon General of Sergipe Department of Health in Brazil, and a member of the Workers' Party (PT).

 Education

-Rogério Carvalho Santos has the title of PhD e from Federal University of Sergipe (UFS) in Aracaju and received his M.D. degree and MBA in Preventive and Social Health Care, a specialization course in Hospital Management from the University of Campinas (Unicamp) at São Paulo.

-He also worked as a consultant for UNI in Brazil; for the Santa Casa da Misericórdia, and was a researcher for the “Comissão Interinstitucional Nacional de Avaliação de Ensino Médico.”
+Rogério Carvalho Santos has a PhD from Federal University of Sergipe (UFS) in Aracaju and received his M.D. degree and MBA in Preventive and Social Health Care, a specialization course in Hospital Management from the University of Campinas (Unicamp) at São Paulo.
+He worked as a consultant for UNI in Brazil; for the Santa Casa da Misericórdia, and was a researcher for the Comissão Interinstitucional Nacional de Avaliação de Ensino Médico.

 Political career

-Carvalho Santos began his political career in the late 1980s as member of the student activism in the university of Sergipe and then president of the Direção Nacional dos Estudantes de Medicina.
+Carvalho Santos began his political career in the late 1980s as a student activist in the university of Sergipe and then president of the Direção Nacional dos Estudantes de Medicina.

-In Campinas was the president of the Physician Union and of the Federation of Physicians of São Paulo state.
+At Campinas he was the president of the Physicians Union and the Federation of Physicians of São Paulo state.

 Afterward, he became a member of the Workers' Party (Brazil) (PT).
-Throughout his career, Carvalho has served as a member of several civic services.
+Carvalho has served as a member of several civic services.

 Deputy Mayor for Health

-On 2000, Carvalho was nominated by Aracaju Mayor Marcelo Déda to hold the position.
+In 2000, Carvalho was nominated by Aracaju Mayor Marcelo Déda to hold the position.
 During his mandate the city was nominated by the Brazilian Health Minister (Ministério da Saúde (MS).)
 The Best Lifestyle City of Brazil.

 Carvalho setup also the emergency services (SAMU - Serviço de Atendimento Móvel de Urgência) of the city.